Participants Under 18 Years Old

 Start at Intersection of Forest Service Road (FSR) 5000 & FSR 142 and head up FSR 142 going across trailhead parking to Lower Trace Ridge Trail and follow Lower Trace Ridge Trail down to a right on N. Mills River Trail.
 Follow N. Mills River Trail to a left onto Hendersonville Reservoir Road.
 Take a right onto Spencer Branch Trail when you reach the Reservoir.
 Continue on Spencer Branch trail to a left on Middle Fork.
 Follow Middle Fork till FSR 5097.
 Make a right on FSR 5097.
 Stay on FSR 5097 till you reach Fletcher Creek Trail and make the right on Fletcher Creek Trail.
 Stay on Fletcher Creek Trail until you rejoin Spencer Branch Trail.
 Make a left on Spencer Branch Trail and stay on this trail until you rejoin FSR 5097 at which point you will cross over FSR 5097 to Spencer Gap Trail.
 Stay on Spencer Gap trail until you reach Upper Trace Ridge Trail.
 You will make a left on Upper Trace Ridge Trail and a quick right back onto Spencer Gap Trail.
 Stay on Spencer Gap Trail until you reach FSR 5000.
 Make a left onto FSR 5000 and stay on FSR 5000 until you reach Bad Fork.
 Make a Right on Bad Fork and stay on Bad Fork until you rejoin FSR 5000 and make a left on FSR 5000.
 Stay on FSR 5000 until you reach FSR 5001 and make a left on FSR 5001.
 Stay on FSR 5001 to Bear Branch.
 Make a Right on Bear Branch and stay on Bear Branch until you finish in the Wash Creek Horse Camp.

 THIS RACE IS CUPLESS!
-PLEASE BE PREPARED WITH EITHER YOUR OWN CUP OR A WAY TO CARRY YOUR OWN HYDRATION NEEDS!
+I WILL PROVIDE YOU WITH A REUSABLE CUP.
+PLEASE ALSO BE PREPARED WITH A WAY TO CARRY YOUR OWN HYDRATION NEEDS!

 Each Aid Station will be supplied with: